algotrader-dotcom/hello-kubernetes-all-in-one/README.md

 # Deploy

+All deployment with K8s is located in yaml directory.

 You can deploy the image to your Kubernetes cluster one of two ways:

 Deploy using the hello-kubernetes.yaml, which contains definitions for the service and deployment objects: